The company

 1. Optimizing the mortgage applications journey

-Contentsquare’s AI Insights showed that most of the drop-off was happening on the mortgage detail page, where two input fields were stopping visitors from moving on to the next page.
+AI insights showed that most of the drop-offs were happening on the mortgage detail page, where 2 input fields were stopping visitors from moving on to the next page.

-They then used Contentsquare’s Session Replay to understand the behavior of users who left the page.
+The team then used Session Replay to understand the behavior of users who left the page.
 They noticed that visitors on mobile devices were getting the same validation error when entering approximate property prices and deposit percentages.

 Mobile users were getting the same validation error on NatWest’s mortgage application form